Did you know that more than 28% of small businesses don't have a website?

-Instagram is mostly recognized a platform know for sharing selfies, pictures of your pets & delicious looking foods.
+Instagram is mostly recognized as a platform known for sharing selfies, pictures of your pets & delicious-looking foods.

-But small business have transformed Instagram into an eCommerce marketplace for direct selling to consumers (D2C).
+But small businesses have transformed Instagram into an eCommerce marketplace for direct selling to consumers (D2C).

 When you decide to sell on Instagram, you eliminate the process of creating and maintaining an eCommerce website.